Fuel Property Testing: Lubricity

 Different types of methods have been developed to measure fuel lubricity:

 Of the bench test methods, the HFRR is most commonly used to evaluate diesel fuels.
-The SLBOCLE was common in the 1990s but has seen little use since about 2005.
+The SLBOCLE was common in the 1990s but saw little use after about 2005 and its ASTM method (D6078) was withdrawn in 2021.
 Both methods are discussed in more detail in the following sections, and their main specifications are listed in Table 1.
 Care must be taken when interpreting the results of lubricity tests with any of these bench tests.
 They only reproduce a limited number of wear mechanisms that may affect diesel fuel systems.
 While the wear mechanisms they reproduce are generally important for diesel fuel systems, their relative importance in any particular fuel system is very much affected by fuel system design and operating conditions.

 Table 1